learnk8s/learnk8s.io/src/askExpert201903/content.md

 The first attempt at managing a collection of clusters as a single entity came from a tool called kube federation.

-It was a good start, but kube federation ended up being not so popular because not all resource were supported.
+It was a good start, but kube federation ended up being not so popular because not all resources were supported.

 The tool had support for federated Deployments and Services but didn't cover StatefulSets, for example.